Saa Boo Three

-Saa-boo-Three is an Indian game of toss that can be used in any sport to determine the order of playing, especially if it is a singles competition involving three or more players.
-A hand game used mainly as a fast simultaneous It is popularly originating from the indian state of Tamil Nadu.selection/elimination method, Saa Boo Three can be played by two or more people.
-This game is mostly used as a selection/elimination method than a game.
-The most common use is in selecting the thief and police in the Thief and Police game.
-Other games that use this as a selection or elimination method are hide-and-seek and touch and out.
+Saa-boo-Three is an Indian game of toss used to determine the order of playing in any sport, particularly in singles competitions involving three or more players.
+Originating from the Indian state of Tamil Nadu it is a hand game designed as a fast simultaneous procedure. used mainly as a fast simultaneous procedure.
+Saa Boo Three can be played by two or more people.
+It is more often used as a selection or an elimination method than as a game.
+It is commonly used to choose roles in the Thief and Police game and in other games like hide-and-seek and touch and out.